dotnet/docs-maui/docs/user-interface/handlers/create.md

 Then, the cross-platform control can be consumed.
 For more information, see [Consume the cross-platform control](#consume-the-cross-platform-control).

 > [!IMPORTANT]
 > .NET MAUI decouples its handlers from its cross-platform controls through interfaces.
-This enables experimental frameworks such as Comet to provide its own cross-platform controls, based on the interfaces, while still using .NET MAUI's handlers.
+This enables experimental frameworks such as Comet to provide their own cross-platform controls, that implement the interfaces, while still using .NET MAUI's handlers.
 Creating an interface for your cross-platform control is only necessary if you need to decouple your handler from its cross-platform control for a similar purpose, or for testing purposes.

 ## Create the cross-platform control